mariano/disque-php/docs/README.md

 ## Acknowledging jobs

-Once you have processed a job succesfully, you will need to acknowledge it, to avoid Disque from putting it back on the queue ([details from Disque itself](https://github.com/antirez/disque#give-me-the-details)).
+Once you have processed a job successfully, you will need to acknowledge it, to avoid Disque from putting it back on the queue ([details from Disque itself](https://github.com/antirez/disque#give-me-the-details)).
 You do so via the `processed()` method, like so: